syedrayhaan/PRODIGY_SD_02/README.md

 # PRODIGY_SD_02
-## Guessing Game
+## Guessing Game: A Challenging and Engaging Experience

 **Description:**

-This Python project implements a simple guessing game.
-The game generates a random number between 1 and 100, and the user has to guess it.
-The program provides feedback on whether the guess is too high or too low.
-The game continues until the user correctly guesses the number, and then it displays the number of attempts it took to win.

-**Features:**

-* **Random number generation:** A random number is generated within the specified range.
-* **User input:** The program prompts the user to enter their guess.
-* **Comparison and feedback:** The guess is compared to the random number, and appropriate feedback is provided.
-* **Win condition:** The game ends when the user correctly guesses the number.
-* **Attempt counting:** The number of attempts made by the user is tracked and displayed.
+This Python project introduces a more engaging guessing game with added features.
+It offers multiple difficulty levels and provides tailored hints to make the gameplay more challenging and rewarding.

+**Key Features:**

+* **Difficulty Levels:** Choose from easy, medium, or hard to customize the game's challenge.
+* **Tailored Hints:** Receive helpful hints based on the characteristics of the random number.
+* **Progress Tracking:** Track your attempts and the number of hints used.
+* **User-Friendly Interface:** Enjoy a simple and intuitive gameplay experience.

-**How to use:**
+**How to Play:**

 1. Clone the repository to your local machine.
 2. Run the `guessing_game.py` file using a Python interpreter.
+3. Select a difficulty level and start guessing the random number.
-3. Follow the prompts to enter your guesses.
+4. Use the provided hints to aid your guesses.
-4. The game will provide feedback and continue until you guess the correct number.
+5. Once you correctly guess the number, your final score will be displayed.

 **Contributing:**

 Contributions are welcome!
-Feel free to fork the repository, make changes, and submit a pull request.
+Feel free to fork the repository, make changes and submit a pull request.